 Knowledge tracing

 Human teachers can measure students' level of understanding and take necessary actions to fill the gaps.
-In the computer base teaching era, machines must learn the students degree of understanding and take action to fill the knowledge gap.
-Abdelrahman, Wang and Nunes, (2023) Recognize this process as Knowledge Tracing (KT) .
-These KTs are widely used in Massive Open Online Courses (MOOCs), Intelligent Tutoring Systems (ITS), educational games and adaptive learning platforms.
+In the computer base teaching era, machines must learn the students' degree of understanding and take action to fill the knowledge gap.
+Abdelrahman, Wang, and Nunes (2023) Recognize this process as Knowledge Tracing (KT) .
+These KTs are widely used in Massive Open Online Courses (MOOCs), Intelligent Tutoring Systems (ITS), educational games, and adaptive learning platforms.
 However, capturing student knowledge level is not easy because questions can require multiple skills, dependency among skills, and forgetting or decaying knowledge over time.
 Since John R. Anderson introduced knowledge tracing in 1986 , researchers have attempted to develop many machine-learning models to solve KT.
 Early models are based on Bayesian Knowledge Tracing (BKT).
 With the rise of classical machine learning models, Logistics regression models started to model KT with different learner traits.
 Item response theory is a branch of these attempts.
 With the rise of deep learning, a new branch called Deep Knowledge Tracing (DKT) emerged that uses Recurrent Neural Networks (RNN).
 This branch outperformed previous methods of KT.

 There are different KT models to overcome these challenges.
 And they have incorporated different perspectives of KT to solve these challenges, such as knowledge structures, attention mechanisms, graph representation learning, textual features, and forgetting features.